presslabs/toplytics/toplytics/readme.txt

 * Generate the list of the most visited posts dynamicaly with JavaScript to correctly display them with any caching mechanism/plugin;
 * Custom template for displaying the widget is available and should be included in the active theme folder;
 * You can use some of the plugin's functions if the above are not enough for your customization needs.
 Check FAQ for details;
-* Shortcodes are now supported for easier integration into posts/pages or other widgets.
-Check FAQ for details;

 == Installation ==